Kodex-AI/coding-challenges-input/README.md

 This means in some way letting the user start the process, accessing the github files, running some analysis on the source files, and then outputting the result in some meaningful way (could be a simple UI, otherwise command line is fine).

-The analysis should count the number of hidden layers in the neural network architecture, and also count how many layers have a 'relu' activation funciton vs. a 'sigmoid' activation function.
+The analysis should count the number of hidden layers in the neural network architecture, and also count how many layers have a 'relu' activation function vs. a 'sigmoid' activation function.

 This is e.g. how the neural network is initialized: `model = Sequential()`
 And this is e.g. how a hidden layer is added: `model.add(Dense(8, activation='relu'))`